 Chair of citizenship committee

-Nick was formally Marketing Director, Global Industries at PricewaterhouseCoopers with worldwide responsibility for strategic positioning and business development in key supply chain sectors including automotive, energy utilities and mining, industrial manufactures, pharmaceuticals, consumer goods and retail services.
-Nick is well known as a champion of the voluntary sector; he currently chairs St Basils Fundraising & External Relations Committee and is an active supporter of The Prince’s Trust and Birmingham & Black Country Community Foundation.
+Nick was formerly Marketing Director, Global Industries at PricewaterhouseCoopers with worldwide responsibility for strategic positioning and business development in key supply chain sectors including automotive, energy utilities and mining, industrial manufactures, pharmaceuticals, consumer goods and retail services.
+Nick is well known as a champion of the voluntary sector in Birmingham focusing on young people, education and employability issues; he currently chairs St Basils Champions Committee, works with educational charities The Ahead Partnership, Access Project and City Year UK and has been an active supporter of The Prince’s Trust for many years.
 He was joint founder of Thrive, Birmingham’s Corporate Social Responsibility Forum.
 Nick is a Governor of Bromsgrove School.
 Originally a graduate in Chemistry, Nick also holds MBA and PhD degrees from Aston University and is a Fellow of the Chartered Institute of Marketing.

 Robin, a Chartered Accountant is a Partner in Edgbaston based JW Hinks.
 He leads the Healthcare department of the firm and is a member of the National Association of Specialist Dental Accountants and Lawyers.
 He also has responsibility for the SME services offered by the firm.
 He is a past Chairman of Sandwell Junior Chamber of Commerce and for five years was Chairman of his local Residents Association.
 An adopted Brummie of thirty years, his Suffolk roots means he remains a “Tractor Boy” ( like many innovations, a name created in Birmingham!),but spends his summer days enjoying the cricket at Edgbaston.
 Robin is married to Interior Designer Suzanne, who is also a trustee of the world leading blood cancer charity Cure Leukaemia, based at the QE Hospital.